vpietri/magento2-developer-quickdevbar/README.md

 # About

-This is an handmade toolbar by a developer for developers.
-As it is my first extension on Magento 2 I would appreciate any feedback and idea to improve this toolbar so get in touch via the [issue tracker on GitHub](https://github.com/vpietri/magento2-developer-quickdevbar/issues).
+Hope this debug toolbar can speed up Magento2 development module.
+Any feedback and idea to improve this toolbar will be appreciate so get in touch via the [issue tracker on GitHub](https://github.com/vpietri/magento2-developer-quickdevbar/issues).
 Feel free to fork and pull request.
 Structure of this toolbar is extremly simple you just need to add a new block in the layout to get your tab running.

+# Features

+## Panels

+- Info : Information about controller, route, action and store.
+A dedicated tab output a phpinfo.
+- Design : List handles called and display layout structure of nested blocks and containers
+- Profile : View current observers, all events dispatched and collections, models loaded
+- Queries :  Statistics about executed queries and detailed query listing with syntax highlighting of main SQL keywords
+- Logs : Display log files with ability to reset these files
+- Actions : Easily toggle template hints and inline translation and flush cache

-# Screenshots
+## Screenshots

-Info tab
+- Info tab
 ![](doc/images/qdb_screen_request.png)

-Queries Tab
+- Queries Tab
 ![](doc/images/qdb_screen_queries.png)

-Profile Tab
+- Profile Tab
 ![](doc/images/qdb_screen_dispatch.png)

-# Requirements
+# Installation

-- Magento Composer Installer: To copy the module contents under app/code/ folder.
+## Manual

+Copy files under app/code/ADM/QuickDevBar folder.

+## Composer

-In order to install it run the below command on the root directory:
+In the root directory

+- Magento composer installer
 ```
 composer require magento/magento-composer-installer
 ```